 Eating healthier and losing weight can be a nightmare.
 Having struggled with weight loss for years after my third child, I was desperate for help.
 But with so much conflicting diet advice online, it was hard to find a solution that lived up to the hype and still satisfied my appetite.

-I was skeptical when I heard about Shirataki Noodles, the so-called miracle noodles.
+I was skeptical when I heard about Shirataki Noodles, the so-called miracle noodles or magic noodles.
 Zero or low calories?
 Low carb?
 Filling?
 Delicious?
 It couldn’t be true!
 I had to try them for myself…and then I was hooked.